Ellen Britt - A Teenage Foodie who Explores Dinner, Dessert and Salad Ideas

 So yummy!
 The tofu is cubed at the back of the photo.

 Totally love this hot sauce.
 It has a meaty taste because of the peanuts.
 Seriously suggest you try this brand.
 When I was in grade 7 and taking Mandarin lessons the teacher spent an entire class talking about products made by this company.
 It is a mother and son company which is very famous in China.

 We have hot pot soups frequently in our home.
-The four images above are from different meals - all just a bit different when it comes to vegetables and meats - but all equally yummy.
+Each is a bit different regarding vegetables and meats - but all are equally yummy.
 Have fun exploring your cooking creativity!